-We are a low-cost provider and our business model relies on the low cost of inputs.
+We are a low-cost provider and our business model relies on the low-cost of inputs.
 Factors such as wage rate increases, inflation, cost increases, increases in raw material prices and energy prices could have a material adverse effect on our business, financial condition and results of operations.

-Increases in compensation, wage pressure and other expenses for vision care professionals, as well as our other associates, may adversely affect our profitability.
-Increases in minimum wages and other wage and hour regulations can exacerbate this risk.
+Increases in compensation, wage pressure and other expenses for vision care professionals, as well as our other associates, have adversely affected, and may continue to adversely affect our profitability.
+Increases in minimum wages and other wage and hour regulations and labor shortages can exacerbate this risk.
+As a result of the impacts of the COVID-19 pandemic, we have experienced an increasingly competitive labor market for vision care professionals and increased preferences for adjusted work schedules, resulting in the demand for optometrists exceeding supply in certain areas during fiscal year 2022 and causing constraints in exam capacity.
+Due to these factors, we experienced wage pressure for our vision care professionals and associates in 2022.
+Targeted wage investments, including increases in compensation and other expenses for our optometrists and associates, along with other initiatives, were implemented in response to these factors that have and will continue to impact our costs applicable to revenue and selling, general and administrative expenses.
+The costs to employ or retain optometrists may increase further, potentially materially.
+See "Failure to recruit and retain vision care professionals could adversely affect our business, financial condition and results of operations" above.
 Additional tariffs or other future cost increases, such as increases in the cost of merchandise, shipping rates, raw material prices, freight costs and store occupancy costs, may also reduce our profitability.
 These cost increases may be the result of inflationary pressures which could further reduce our sales or profitability.
 Increases in other operating costs, including changes in energy prices and lease and utility costs, may increase our cost of products sold or selling, general and administrative expenses.
-Our low price model and competitive pressures in the optical retail industry may inhibit our ability to reflect these increased costs in the prices of our products, in which case such increased costs could have a material adverse effect on our business, financial condition and results of operations.
+Our low price model and competitive pressures in the optical retail industry may inhibit our ability to reflect these increased costs in the prices of our products, in which case such increased costs could hav